AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/index.md

 ```

 #### State availability
-To ensure that state is made available, we could rely on the full block body as public inputs, but this would be very expensive.
-Instead we rely on a commitment to the body (the `ContentHash`) which we build upon throughout proof generation as needed.
+To ensure that state is made available, we could broadcast all of a block's input data as public inputs of the final root rollup proof, but a proof with so many public inputs would be very expensive to verify onchain.
+Instead we reduce the proof's public inputs by committing to the block's body by iteratively computing a `TxsHash` and `OutHash` at each rollup circuit iteration.
+AT the final iteration a `content_hash` is computed committing to the complete body.

-To check that this body is published a node can reconstruct the `ContentHash` from available data.
-Since we define finality as the point where the block is validated and included in the state of the [validating light node](./../contracts/index.md), we can define "available" at the level of this node, e.g., if the validating light node can reconstruct the commitment then it is available.
+To check that this body is published an Aztec node can reconstruct the `content_hash` from available data.
+Since we define finality as the point where the block is validated and included in the state of the [validating light node](./../contracts/index.md), we can define a block as being "available" if the validating light node can reconstruct the commitment `content_hash`.

 Since we strive to minimize the compute requirements to prove blocks, we amortize the commitment cost across the full tree.
-We can do so by building merkle trees of partial "commitments" that are then finished at the root.
+We can do so by building merkle trees of partial "commitments", whose roots are ultimately computed in the final root rollup circuit.
+The `content_hash` is then computed from the roots of these trees, together with incoming messages.
 Below, we outline the `TxsHash` merkle tree that is based on the `TxEffect`s and a `OutHash` which is based on the `l2_to_l1_msgs` (cross-chain messages) for each transaction.
-While the `TxsHash` implicitly include the `l2_to_l1_msgs` we construct it separately since the `l2_to_l1_msgs` must be known to the contract directly and not just proven available.
-This is not a concern when using calldata as the data layer, but is a concern when using alternative data layers such as [Celestia](https://celestia.org/) or [Blobs](https://eips.ethereum.org/EIPS/eip-4844).
+While the `TxsHash` implicitly includes the `l2_to_l1_msgs` we construct it separately since the `l2_to_l1_msgs` must be available to the L1 contract directly and not just proven available.
+This is not a concern when using L1 calldata as the data layer, but is a concern when using alternative data layers such as [Celestia](https://celestia.org/) or [Blobs](https://eips.ethereum.org/EIPS/eip-4844).

 ```mermaid
 graph BT